 Seize the Day!
 The Importance of Taking Advantage of Career-Growing Opportunities

-When Gema Verdin from Ajinomoto Foods North America was told that not everyone likes a smart women, she saw it not as something to overcome but something to reach past.
+When Gema Verdin from Ajinomoto Foods North America was told that not everyone likes a smart woman, she saw it not as something to overcome but something to reach past.
 Gema jumped on career-growing opportunities every chance she could so she could learn and improve her skills.
 Today, she is the Vice President of Supply Chain Management and Customer Service at Ajinomoto Foods, a $1 billion company that manufacturers frozen food in the Asian, Mexican, Italian, and appetizer food categories.
 She is responsible for customer service, demand planning, production, planning and logistics.
 She spoke to Susan Beal, Chief Customer Officer at Blue Yonder, recently during a “Fearless Females of Supply Chain” Blue Yonder Live session.

 Q: Tell us how you got to where you are today.